akshayamaldhure/pyrestest/README.md

 3. `verify_create_user` - Makes a POST API call to the `/users` endpoint by passing the required payload to the request and checks if the user gets created successfully.

 ### Setting up and running tests

+1. Ensure Python3 and other required tools (`pip` and `virtualenv`) are installed on your machine.
+If not, install them.

+  a.
+Install Python with Homebrew: `brew install python3`

+  b.
+Install `pip`: Download `pip` from https://bootstrap.pypa.io/get-pip.py and run `python3 ~/Downloads/get-pip.py`

+  c.
+Install `virtualenv`: `pip install virtualenv`

-1. Clone this repository.
+2. Clone this repository.

-2. Create a virtual environment in the root directory of this project.
+3. Create a virtual environment in the root directory of this project.
 Note that the name of this virtual environment (`pyrestest-venv` in this case) should be the same as that in the `run.sh` and `.gitignore` files.

     `virtualenv pyrestest-venv`

-3. Activate the virtual environment we created in step 2.
+4. Activate the virtual environment we created in step 2.

     `source pyrestest-venv/bin/activate`

-4. Install all the project dependencies.
+5. Install all the project dependencies.

     `pip install -r requirements.txt`

-5. Set the required environment variables and run the tests with `entrypoint.sh` script.
+6. Set the required environment variables and run the tests with `entrypoint.sh` script.

     `TEST_ENV=default PYTHONPATH=<your_project_root_dir> ./entrypoint.sh`